 How to use Russian TV series for learning Russian?

-To make sure that we’re on the same level, I’ve added here a step by step guide on how to use these best Russian TV shows for learning Russian.
-In the first couple of steps we’ll find out which type of series is correct for you.
-Then there are some tips and tricks on how to apply the learning best into your life.
+To make sure that we’re on the same level, I’ve added here a step-by-step guide on how to use these best Russian TV series for learning Russian.
+In the first couple of steps, we’ll find out which type of series is correct for you.
+Then there are some tips and tricks on how to apply the learning best to your life.
 After that we’ll discuss the reasons why watching Russian TV shows is such a good idea if you’re learning the language.

 Step 1: what’s your level in Russian?